damalialutfiani/Quizz-on-codecademy2/R/Lesson4 Introduction to ggplot2.md

 -  [x]	**The ggplot() function maps data on the visualization.**
 -  [ ]	The ggplot() function binds the data to the ggplot object, or the “canvas” of the graph.
 -  [ ]	The arguments specified inside the ggplot() function are inherited by all of the subsequent layers.

+3. Which arguments in the labs() function would render the following plot?